-This bill expands North Carolina's current viatical settlement law to include the regulation of the purchase of a life insurance policy by a third party, without regard to the insured's health.
+This bill expands North Carolina's current viatical settlement law to include the regulation of the purchase of a life insurance policy by a third party without regard to the insured's health.
 Current law only regulates the purchase of a life insurance policy by a third party (the viatical settlement provider) from an insured who has a life threatening or terminal illness.
-The bill also requires licensure of viatical settlement providers, viatical settlement brokers, and viatical settlement investment agents and provides that any person who commits a fraudulent viatical settlement act is guilty of a Class H felony.
+The bill also requires licensure of viatical settlement providers and viatical settlement brokers and provides that any person who commits a fraudulent viatical settlement act is guilty of a Class H felony.